-If the responsibilities of being a homeowner have become humdrum, it might be time to make a move.
+If the responsibilities of being a homeowner have become tiresome, it might be time to make a move.
 Or maybe you’re looking at buying a house but think the regular maintenance is more than you, or your schedule, can handle.

-What is a Co-op?
+What is a co-op?

 Co-ops are different from condominiums and other residential arrangements because they aren’t considered real property.
-When you buy into a co-op you are buying shares in a corporation, which entitles you to a unit on the property.

-That’s not the only difference between a co-op and condo.
+When you buy into a co-op you are buying shares in a corporation, which entitles you to a unit on the property, but that’s not the only difference between a co-op and condo.

 Here are some of the basics you need to know to help you make an informed decision between the two.

-|Ownership||Buying a condo means you own the real estate, including an interest in common areas like lawns.||When you buy into a co-op apartment, you’re buying shares that entitle you to a portion of the building.
+- Co-op: When you buy into a co-op apartment, you’re buying shares that entitle you to a portion of the building.
 A co-op board will often have to vote you in as a new owner—and approve whomever you sell to, which can be time-consuming.

-|Fees||Condos charge maintenance fees, usually on a monthly or quarterly basis.
-This covers costs like lawn mowing, snow removal and certain routine maintenance.||Co-ops will also charge fees, but they are often higher in a co-op and sometimes include items like utilities.
+- Co-op: Co-ops will also charge fees, but they are often higher in a co-op and sometimes include items like utilities.
 However, co-ops are less likely than condos to charge special assessments for things like capital improvement projects.
-Either way, maintenance fees should be factored into your monthly expenses.
-Keep in mind that they may increase over time.
+Regardless, maintenance fees should be factored into your monthly expenses.
+Keep in mind they may increase over time.